Higher Level Apprenticeships (HLAs)

 What is an HLA

-An HLA is a Level 4/5 Qualification for new employees or for existing employees who are upskilling/entering a new job role.
+An HLA is a route to a Level 4/5 Qualification for new employees or for existing employees who are upskilling/entering a new job role.

-1. Main qualification is a Foundation Degree or Level 4/5 Diploma, achieved over 2 years (3 years for Mechatronics and Computing)
+• Main qualification is a foundation degree or Level 4/5 Diploma, achieved over two years (three years for Mechatronics, Culinary Arts, Hospitality Management, Industry 4.0 and Computing)

-2. It is an employment contract, working 4 days per week with your employer and studying in College 1 day per week.
-You are also paid for your day in College!
+• It is an employment contract, working 4 days per week with your employer and studying in college 1 day per week

-3. Entry requirements vary but generally include GCSE Maths & English at grace C or above and A Levels or a Level 3 Certificate/Diploma.
+• Entry requirements vary, but generally include GCSE Maths & English at grade C or above and A Levels or a Level 3 Certificate/Diploma

 Contact Us